Fact-checked by the SnapMessages editorial team

 What to Tell Your Contacts

-Be specific.
-Tell them the approximate time range during which the account was under attacker control.
+Be specific about the time range during which the account was under attacker control.
 Encourage them to delete suspicious emails without opening attachments, and to check their own accounts if they clicked anything.
-This approach is a direct form of limiting the social engineering damage hackers do through trusted sender exploitation.
+This is a direct way to limit the social engineering damage hackers do through trusted sender exploitation, a tactic covered in depth at this guide on how cybercriminals exploit people.

 Handling Business and Work Contacts

-If your compromised account is used for business, the stakes escalate sharply.
+A compromised business account raises the stakes sharply.
 Notify your employer’s IT department within the first hour.
-Business Email Compromise (BEC) attacks that originate from a real employee’s account have defrauded companies of hundreds of thousands of dollars in single transactions — often through fake wire transfer requests sent to finance teams.
+Business Email Compromise (BEC) attacks originating from a real employee’s account have defrauded companies of hundreds of thousands of dollars in single transactions, often through fake wire transfer requests sent to finance teams.
+The Consumer Financial Protection Bureau (CFPB) has published guidance on business email fraud recovery that is worth reviewing if corporate funds may be involved.

 Document everything: when you discovered the breach, what you observed, and what actions you have taken.
 This record will be important for IT forensics, insurance claims, and potential legal action.